Distinguished Alumni Award Recipients

 2020 - Bill Russell

 Since 1998 this annual award has been given to Pittsburg High School graduates who have distinguished themselves through their work, personal accomplishments, or in the lives of others.
 These individuals serve to inspire our students to greater achievement.

 Nominations are submitted each year to the USD 250 Foundation.
+The nominee:

 • Must have graduated from PHS at least ten years prior to the nomination.